Connor Wong Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.
+- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in the league.

-- The Rays' 1.89 team ERA is No. 1 among all league pitching staffs.
+- The Rays have the first-ranked team ERA across all league pitching staffs (1.70).

-- Rays pitchers combine to give up four home runs (0.4 per game), the least in baseball.
+- The Rays give up the first-fewest home runs in baseball (four total, 0.4 per game).

-- Beeks starts for the first time this season for the Rays.
+- The Rays are sending McClanahan (2-0) to the mound to make his third start of the season.

-- The 29-year-old lefty has pitched in relief two times this season.
+- His last appearance came on Wednesday against the Washington Nationals, when the lefty threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.